Cave / Karst Systems

 There is no known evidence of Native American habitation in any caves, though extensive archeological work is yet to be done, and local Native (Mutsun and Chalone) stories have largely died with their tellers.
 Non-Indian legends that have survived refer to the use of the caves as a hideout by the notorious central California bandito Tiburcio Vasquez, whose brutal contribution to local history ended with his hanging in San Jose, California, in 1875.
 Stories of hidden treasure and robber’s roosts still cycle through campfire stories and local lore, but the location of Tiburcio’s hides seem speculative.

 The Civilian Conservation Corps built trails through the caves in the 1930's and these trails have endured many storms and travelers.
 The stairways and bridges they constructed were needed to navigate the caves without the use of ropes and ladders.
-Today, the Bear Gulch and Balconies caves are principle attractions for visitors at the Monument.
+Today, the Bear Gulch and Balconies caves are principal attractions for visitors at the Park.